What Is It

 Exclusive Checkout Service

-Prevents agent collisions via atomic task ownership.
-Only the owning session can advance status.
+Prevents agent collisions via atomic task ownership — only the owning session can advance status.
 Child tasks support parallel dispatch.
 Commit Approval IDs (CAI) gate code completion; Commit Complete IDs (CCI) are validated in PR bodies by GitHub Actions before merge.
+A checkout-service assistant subsystem auto-remediates misclassified tasks by relaxing deployment arcs when evidence confirms the mechanism, and can never tighten them.

 Evidence-Gated Lifecycle